chl33/Plant133/instructions.md

     ![web watering config](images/web-water-config.png)

 13. Enable watering, and enable reservoir water detection.
+Press "Save" and then "Back".
 14. Fill the reservoir with water.
 15. Monitor the plant-watering and tweak settings so it works the way you want it to.
 16. You get bonus points for setting up Grafana and creating a dashboard to show how well the watering is working.